Black00Z/Blacks-BlackBox/README.md

 - Privacy-first behavior tightened in PackageManager surfaces, with an explicit opt-in compatibility fallback toggle (`host_signing_fallback`)

 ## Changelog
+### 30.03.26 - 4.6 Update: Freezing, Device Spoofing, and Media Sharing

+#### Gallery . ݁₊ ⊹ . ݁˖ . ݁
+Added a ```Send to BlackBox Gallery``` share target that lets users send photos and videos from the phone’s gallery into the virtualized B-Box.

+Also includes a barebones gallery app inside Black's B-Box.
+It even plays videos!
+Barebones, but it works!

+#### Freeze ₊˚｡⋆❆⋆｡˚₊

+Added a freezer button that lets you instantly freeze and kill a running app.

+Ending Instagram doomscrolling with a single click.
+It is satisfying to do to be honest.
+>Settings -> ```Freeze App instantly```

+Also added an auto-freeze feature that can automatically freeze apps when you leave BlackBox.
+>Main view -> Snowflake button

+Lastly you can choose per app whether it should be excluded from auto-freeze, so selected apps stay running while everything else is frozen automatically.
+A bit janky, but it works.

+>Enable auto-freeze -> Long-press app in Black’s B-Box -> ```Freeze Options```

+#### 𝔻𝕖𝕧𝕚𝕔𝕖 𝕊𝕡𝕠𝕠𝕗𝕚𝕟𝕘

+Added device spoofing, so apps inside BlackBox can see a custom device model, manufacturer, and Android ID.
+>Main view -> More options menu -> ```Device Spoofing```
+---
+####
 ### 27.03.26
 Brave Browser now runs inside Black’s B-Box on Android 16 (launches successfully and reaches the home/new-tab screen).